 - 1. Park the unit on a smooth, level surface. - 2.
-Ensure the tires are all at equal pressure. - Equalize the angles of the extensions on the lift arms.
+Ensure the tires are all at equal pressure. - 3.
+Equalize the angles of the extensions the lift on arms.
 Increasing or decreasing the number of threads exposed above the nuts will raise and lower the outer ends of the lift arms.
-In most cases, an equal number of threads on each bolt will equalize the height of the lift-arm ends. - 4.
-Begin by exposing 1⁄2 inch of thread past the nut on all four bolts.
+In most cases, an equal number of threads on each bolt will equalize the height of the liftarm ends.

+4. Begin by exposing 1⁄2 inch of thread past the nut on all four bolts.
 Increase or decrease the thread numbers protruding above the nuts to level the extensions.
 Work in small increments to ensure you do not over-correct.